 The color purple, symbolizing sensitivity and uniqueness.

 The World Health Assembly has officially designated November 17 as World Prematurity Day!
-First launched in 2008 by EFCNI (now GFCNI) and a coalition of European parent and patient organizations, this awareness day has grown into a worldwide movement.
 The recent WHO endorsement is a major step forward – calling on governments around the world to prioritize preterm birth in their national health agendas.

-Please check back in the fall of 2025 for the latest updates, downloadable awareness materials, and ideas on how to get involved in this global movement to support preterm babies and their families.
+Please check back in the fall of 2025 for downloadable awareness materials and ideas on how to get involved in this global movement to support preterm babies and their families.

 We warmly thank all the parent and patient organizations, as well as the many national and international NGOs, healthcare societies, and research communities that supported World Prematurity Day 2024.
 Your commitment helps amplify our shared mission to improve the lives of preterm babies and their families around the world.